EpfeiferNutri/Phage-plasmids/README.md

+# **tyPPing** and others as an fficient toolkit for phage-plasmid identification

-# Efficient detection and typing of phage-plasmids [REF]
+**Associated publication: "Efficient detection and typing of phage-plasmids"** [ADD LINK]

-This GitHub repository provides the documentation, scripts, and data necessary for the **detection of phage-plasmids (P-Ps)**.
-The repository is organized into several folders, each corresponding to a specific analytical approach.
-It also includes the data and script required to reproduce the figures and analyses presented in the associated study [REF].
+This GitHub repository provides the documentation, scripts, and data necessary for the **identification of phage-plasmids (P-Ps)**.
+It is organized into several folders, each corresponding to a specific analytical approach.
+The repository also includes the data and script required to reproduce the figures and analyses presented in the study.

-For detailed information on each section, please go to the corresponding folder, which includes a **`DESCRIPTION_X.Rmd`** file describing its contents and usage.
+For detailed information on each section, please go to the corresponding folder, which includes a **`DESCRIPTION_XXX.md`** file describing its contents and usage.

 ## Repository structure: